 |48FDMR||1.25%||1.75%||0.50%||16 Jan 2019|

 Being a thought leader in the mortgage space in Singapore, we take it upon ourselves to track any movements in the home loans market by any lenders when they make announcements on changes to their published mortgage rates – primarily FDR or fixed deposit rate mortgage pegs.
-The complexity of tracking increases when it comes to BOARD rates (like OHR and MBR above) which are internal lending rates not published anywhere on the bank’s website.
-Also, the bank can decide to increase by varying amount for the same BOARD rate (eg. OHR where the increases are in the range of 0.50-0.70%) depending on which periods the loans are signed and hence it is almost impossible for any third party to be able to track these increases after a while.
+The complexity of tracking increases when it comes to BOARD rates which are internal lending rates not published anywhere on the bank’s website.
+We only hear about such increases from customers we spoke with.

-MortgageWise will only be able to track the 5-year historical trending of FDRs from the various banks and map the movements of a single FDR tranche (initial launch tranche) from each bank against the benchmark 3-month SIBOR which you can find it here (OCBC’s latest increases reflected only after 16 January 2019).
+MortgageWise will only be able to track the 5-year historical trending of FDRs from the various banks and map the movements of a single FDR tranche (initial launch tranche) from each bank against the benchmark 3-month SIBOR which you can find it here (Latest increases on OCBC home loans reflected only after 16 January 2019).

 With the latest round of rate adjustments from banks in December, most homeowners on floating rates would likely see their mortgage interest rising up to near 2%-2.20% level by our estimates, which is basically in-line with the prevailing floating rates (use our interactive Rates Display below to see the latest fixed and floating rates).

 We will give our take on how we see interest rate moving in 2019 when we come back in the new year, so stay tuned to this blog.